 Besides finding an adequate service, the real challenge with WordPress load testing is determining how many clients you should use.
 Using too few agents for your test means you’re not stressing the server enough.
 However, if you utilize too many, even a dedicated server will struggle to keep up:

 However, suppose you’re running a massively popular website.
-In that case, those visitor numbers will be a lot higher, and budget web hosting plans will struggle to keep up.
+In that case, those visitor numbers will be a lot higher, and budget web hosting providers may struggle to keep up.

 To put heavy website traffic into perspective, here are a couple of figures: